-Institutional Banking and Markets (continued)
+Institutional Banking and Markets (continued) Financial Performance and Business Review (continued)

-Net profit after tax ("statutory basis") increased \$108 million or 22% on the prior half.
+Cash net profit after tax increased \$66 million or 13% on the prior half.
 The result was driven by a 9% increase in total operating income (11% increase excluding derivative valuation adjustments), a 4% increase in operating expenses, and a \$25 million decrease in loan impairment expense.